roberthopman/roberthopman.github.io/syntax.md

 ```

 - Basic Operator Expressions: `+ - * / % **`
 - Command Expressions: string with backquotes or backticks will be executed as command by OS. `ls`.split will give array of content of the current folder.
-Copying , using `` `echo 'hi' | pbopy` `` will copy the output of echo to clipboard, which is the same as `system("echo '123' | pbcopy")`.
+Copying , using `` `echo 'hi' | pbcopy` `` will copy the output of echo to clipboard, which is the same as `system("echo '123' | pbcopy")`.
 Copying resource attributes: `` `echo "#{User.first.id}" | pbcopy` ``.
 - Assignment is setting the lvalue (left value) to refer to the rvalue (right value), and returns rvalue.
 Ruby has 2 forms of assignment: first an object reference to a variable or constant, ABC = 4.
 Second is object attribute or element reference on the left side of the assignment operator, ABC[1] = 4.
 Also possible, is the rightward assignment, since ruby 3.0: data => variable (e.g. 2=>x).
 - For parallel assignment, to swap vales: